Who can I contact?

 Who can audition?

 Children ages 5 to 19 can audition.
 Children selected for roles are required to become a DYPAC member.
-We sometimes cast children who are younger than 5 with the Director’s approval.
+We adhere to the age on audition date to maintain fairness to all.
+For our summer program, we do allow those turning 5 during the program run to register.

 Can I be a Director?

 Directors are needed for all of our shows.
 In order to direct, we prefer that you have some of the following: some volunteer experience with our organization, directing experience, theater experience, experience working with children, related degrees or certifications and are enthusiastic, positive and patient.
 We do require a background check.
-Please email firstname.lastname@example.org with questions!
+We also require new directors to volunteer and spend some time with children during summer program or a production prior to directing.
+Please email email@example.com with questions!

 How are DYPAC shows cast?
 Why was my child not cast?